 A useful section indeed.
 Here we can set up our performance choices, that will help your website run a little quicker.
 Of course nothing beats a decent caching plugin, however these few small change options can help.
 Again this is a big section but I will cover it below:

 Prefetching: Enable or disable prefetching.
-If user is on homepage, then single page will load faster and if user is on single page, homepage will load faster in modern browsers. (this was actually lifted directly from the description for it, why sum it up when it’s already done!).
+If the user is on the homepage, then the single page will load faster and if user is on a single page, the homepage will load faster in modern browsers. (this was actually lifted directly from the description for it, why sum it up when it’s already done!).

 Lazy Load: This option only loads images when the user scrolls down the page, that way it’s less server load, and speeds up the process for the user viewing your blog etc.

 Under this section are options for lazy load featured images and lazy load post content images.
 Refer to the above explanation for deets.